- Product Reviews

 The latest budget-priced Canon DSLR, the T5i offers outstanding image quality, low noise in low light, a tiltable touchscreen LCD, and a plethora of auto and intelligent scene modes that you will be asked to turn off.
 Manual exposure and focus is easy to find and use, and that makes this camera—along with its very versatile long-range zoom lens—a great toool for learning.

-If you are on a tight budget, consider the Pentax K-500, which is technically an entry-level camera, but it offers a top-notch 16MP sensor, an action-stopping top shutter speed of 1/6000, and of course, manual control over shutter speed, aperture and focus (by default it's auto everything but it's easy enough to switch to manual.)
+If you are on a tight budget, consider the Pentax K-50, which is technically an entry-level camera, but it offers a top-notch 16MP sensor, an action-stopping top shutter speed of 1/6000, and of course, manual control over shutter speed, aperture and focus (by default it's auto everything but it's easy enough to switch to manual.)
 This camera has a pentaprism viewfinder which means the viewing images is bright and clear.
-The K-500 is compatible with over 25 million Pentax lenses so you have room to grow if the two included lenses don't give you enough range.
+Want to bring it on rough outdoor adventures?
+It is sealed against rain and dust, and can be used in the winter down to 14 deg F. The K-50 is compatible with over 25 million Pentax lenses, both current and used, so you have room to grow if the kit lens doesn't give you enough range.

 Mirrorless Interchangeable-Lens Compact (MILC) cameras are the hottest new category of digital cameras.
 Most lack eye-level viewfinders, which are important (some might say, required) aspects of learning photography.
 The four models listed below are higher-end models that have built-in eye-level electronic viewfinders, as well as easy access to manual focus and exposure modes.
 They are all part of new but growing ecosystems of lenses and fashes.
 These cameras are smaller and lighter than their DSLR counterparts, but can produce DSLR-quality images.

-If you are an aspiring street photographer, documentary shooter or photojournalist on a budget, the X-E1, with its high-quality APS sensor, is a great choice when paired with the 18mm f/2.0 lens (it provides a 27mm equivalent angle of view).
+If you are an aspiring street photographer, documentary shooter or photojournalist, the X-E1, with its high-quality APS sensor, is a great choice.
 As with traditional film cameras, it has direct control of shutter speed via a dial top the camera and apertures via an aperture ring on the lens.
-Fujifilm has a small but growing selection of lenses, including an 18-55mm as well as a 14mm and a 60mm macro.
-A built-in EVF projects clear, high-quality images.
+Fujifilm has a small but growing selection of prime and zoom lenses, including the included 18-55mm as well as a 14mm, 18mm, and a 60mm macro.
+A built-in EVF projects clear, high-quality images, and the 16MP sensor delivers film-like results.
 This camera is ideal for unobtrusive candid photography and when you need to keep your gear simple.